stealify/modules-linux/README.md

 # b8g
 B8G The Big Engine a Universal thing to run code at scale using diffrent schedulers.
-Implements Low Level Tasks and Task Runners as also a Component System via Linking Tasks using diffrent methods is the main building block to build and run isolated indipendent components and share partial resources between them via Capability Passing which is a advanced security concept to implement zero trust platforms and similar things.
+Implements Low Level Tasks and Task Runners as also a Component System via Linking Tasks using diffrent Scheduler methods is the main building block to build and run isolated indipendent components and share partial resources between them via Capability Passing which is a advanced security concept to implement zero trust platforms and similar things.